 Let’s see some important water parameters for aquarium and their their available treatment possibility.

 Table of Contents

-New aquariums go through a process known as the Aquarium Cycle, during which biological colonies eliminating harmful toxins begin to develop.
+New aquariums go through a process known as the Aquarium Cycle, during which biological colonies eliminating harmful toxins begin to develop inside the aquarium filter.
 However, your fish will be in danger until those colonies are fully grown.

 Small quantities of aquarium salt can benefit freshwater aquariums.
 On the other hand, newly set up aquariums going through increased levels of nitrite can be treated with salt, which can help you avoid nitrite poisoning.
 But in general, salt also helps with treating minor skin irritations and facilitates respiratory functions of fish.